 - To debit your credit card for the balance owing; or

-- That you will pay the balance by EFT, cheque or money order.
+- That you will pay the balance by EFT.

-Copy fees apply to each additional email address provided, and/or each additional hard copy of transcript requested and the rate applied depends on the jurisdiction.
-For example: FED jurisdiction copy fees are charged per page, DJAG jurisdiction copy fees are charged per folio.
+Copy fees apply to each additional email address provided and/or each additional hard copy of requested transcripts.
+The rate applied for copy fees depends on the jurisdiction.
+For example: DJAG jurisdiction copy fees are charged per folio.